Is Your Solution Capturing the Right Data?

 The focus on accuracy provides some cost savings over traditional, labor-intensive data entry, but failure to consistently collect the right data can result in paying the wrong vendor, paying the wrong amount, and applying the wrong GLs can cause costly errors and omissions.

-In order to achieve the best results, thoroughly vet the solutions and solution providers you are evaluating and require them to provide a proof of concept (POC).
-The POC encompasses the wide range of invoices and documents you receive and sets requirements for the accurate extraction of the “right” data.
+In order to achieve the best results, thoroughly vet the solutions and solution providers you are evaluating and require them to provide a proof of concept.
+The proof of concept encompasses the wide range of invoices and documents you receive and sets requirements for the accurate extraction of the “right” data.

 Posts you might like: